tymonaghan/homepyge/journal.md

 - then in `views.py` (which is really where we define what I would think of as endpoints rather than "views", but whatever), just simply return that `links.html` file when that function/endpoint is reached.

 Now, going to `mysite/links` takes me to that HTML page which renders properly in the browser!

+### admin panel

+Now for the admin panel.
+I just need to add a couple lines to `links/admin.py` to tell Django that the Links should be available from the admin panel.

+I also need to create admin credentials.
+To do this, I use the terminal and just enter `python manage.py createsuperuser`.
+That's really it.
+Now I can just add Links directly through that admin terminal.
+Awesome!